 savio2_1080ti: This partition has 7 nodes with (4) nVIDIA GTX 1080Ti GPU cards on each node.

 savio2_bigmem: This partition has nodes with 128GB of RAM

 savio2_knl: This partition of Savio2 has 32 nodes with Intel Knights Landing.
 These nodes have 64-cores in a single socket.
 The KNL nodes are special in that it has 16 GB of MCDRAM within the processor, with a bandwidth of 400 GB/s.
 The MCDRAM are typically configured in cache mode, contact support if you need a different mode.

-Savio3: Savio3 is the newest cluster that began at the end of 2018.
+Savio3: Savio3 is the third generation of compute that began at the end of 2018.
 Its current composition is:

 - savio3: 116 nodes with Skylake processor (2x16 @ 2.1 GHz).
 96 GB RAM

 - savio3_bigmem: 16 nodes with Skylake processor (2x16 @ 2.1GHz).
 384 GB RAM.

 - savio3_xlmem: 2 nodes with Skylake processor (2x16 @2.1 GHz).
 1.5 TB RAM

 - savio3_gpu: 2 node with two nVIDIA Tesla V100 GPU and 5 nodes with four nVIDIA GTX 2080ti GPUs and 3 nodes with 8 nVIDIA GTX 2080ti GPUs.